adamkurth/cxls_hitfinder/docs/report.md

 Here, all directories have the same `01` through `09` structure, with each directory containing the images for the respective dataset.

 Note the contents of `images/`:
-- `peaks` contains the Bragg peaks images from the simulated diffraction images, the peaks are simulated using CrystalFEL software and do not contain any noise in the images.
+- `peaks/` contain the Bragg peaks images from the simulated diffraction images, the peaks are simulated using CrystalFEL software and do not contain any noise in the images.
+- `water/` contains the different keV and camera length water images to overlay with `images/peaks` images.
-- `labels` contains the labels for the Bragg peaks (0 for no peak, 1 for peak present).
+- `labels/` contains the labels for the Bragg peaks (0 for no peak, 1 for peak present), these are generated from the `peaks/` images.
-- `peaks_water_overlay` contains the Bragg peaks overlayed with the respective keV dataset water image `images/water`.
+- `peaks_water_overlay/` contains the Bragg peak images (`peaks/`) overlayed with the respective water-background images (`water`).
-- `water` contains the different keV and camera length water images to overlay with `images/peaks` images.

-### Simulations:
+### Data Generation and Preprocessing:

 #### Data Generation:

 During the data generation phase of the project, we utilize the `pattern_sim`[5] module in CrystFEL software, renowned for generating simulation diffraction images under conditions similar to those of the CXLS.
 The specific protein used in this study is designated as 1IC6.pdb, obtained from the RCSB Protein Data Bank[2].
 Initially, our testing focuses on a medium-sized unit cell, to limit the complexities of the analysis but presents a promising avenue for future research enhancements.

 Before commencing the `pattern_sim` simulations, it was essential to create a crystal file and a corresponding water-background image tailored to the specific photon energy and camera length parameter combination as stated in the parameter matrix above.
 Using the [reborn](https://gitlab.com/kirianlab/reborn)[3] software, we generate the required water-background images for all of the datasets.
 In reborn, the `water_background.py` the program generates the dynamic water-background images for the specified photon energy and camera length parameters, where these parameters are accessed from the `Eiger.geom` file.
-The water-background images are then stored in the `images/water` directory for subsequent use in the simulations.
+The water-background images are then stored in the `images/water` directory for subsequent use in the simulated images.

 For generating the crystal file, we employ the SFALL[4] (`sfall`) module from the CCP4 software suite to compute the structure factors of the protein under study.
 This module outputs an `.hkl` file, which contains the Miller indices associated with the specific `.pdb` file.
 Additionally, the resulting crystal file is a text document that captures essential details such as the unit-cell dimensions and the crystal’s space group.
 These data elements are critical as they ensure that our simulations faithfully reproduce the expected diffraction patterns from the protein crystal, facilitating accurate analysis of its structural properties.

 ##### Water-Background Noise:

-The water background noise is a crucial component of the simulated diffraction images, generated by varying the photon energy and camera length.
+The water-background noise is a the main point of interest in this project.
+To preface, the water-background noise is a dynamic variable that adjusts based on the combination of photon energy and camera length.

 Both, photon energy and camera length are specified in the `Eiger4M.geom` file, which the reborn's `water_background.py` script accesses.
 The water background noise is essential as it mimics the scattering patterns resulting from the water content within the protein samples, thereby enhancing the authenticity of the diffraction data.

 The start of the `Eiger4M.geom` file is structured as follows:
 ```